jeffboody/libnn/readme.md

 	W1 = [1,0,0,0]
 	W2 = [0.25,0.25,0.25,0.25]

-The perceptron output is the same for each parameter vector however the regularization term prefers W2.
+The perceptron output is the same for each parameter vector, however, the regularization term prefers W2.

 	SUM(xi*w1i) == SUM(xi*w2i) = 1.0
 	SUM(w1i^2)  = 1.0